-Though prices here are slightly higher than other eating houses, Prata Wala offers pretty decent prata, briyani and fried chicken.
+Though prices here are slightly higher than other eating houses, Prata Wala offers pretty decent prata, briyani, and fried chicken.
 It also serves up relatively generous portions too.
 Order their super sweet teh Tarik to complete your meal.
-The curry delivers a spicy kick, so if you are a sucker for lip-swelling and eye-watering curry, this is place definitely worth a visit.
+The curry delivers a spicy kick, so if you are a sucker for lip-swelling and eye-watering curry, this is a place definitely worth a visit.

 Address: Nex, #02-K5/K6, S556083

 Sunday – Thursday: 10am to 10pm